Spaced Repetition Schedule: Intervals and Review Load

-Apply spaced repetition correctly for language learning with practical intervals, workload control, and better long-term recall.
+Build a spaced repetition schedule that works: practical review intervals, workload control, and stronger card design for durable long-term recall.

 Practical GuideMemory Science

-Spaced repetition is one of the most effective memory methods in language learning, but results depend on implementation.
-This guide explains how to schedule reviews, keep workload stable, and turn short sessions into long-term retention.
+Spaced repetition is one of the most effective memory methods in language learning, but results depend on the schedule you follow.
+This guide is a practical playbook for choosing review intervals, keeping daily workload stable, and turning short sessions into long-term retention.

 "You do not need a better memory.
 You need a better review system."